emu-russia/mappers/Famicom/UPD775X_Speech/ROM2QuestionQuestionMark.md

 ![ROM2_Lane.jpg](imgstore/ROM2_Lane.jpg)

-The row selector is designed like NAND, but the tranisistors in it are also implanted, so it is not known in what order the rows go (But it doesn't matter).
+The row selector is designed like Z-NAND, but the tranisistors in it are also implanted, so it is not known in what order the rows go (But it doesn't matter).

 Principle of operation:
 - During Precharge all rows are "recharged".